quanser/ACC-Competition-2025/Software_Guides/physical_qcar2_software_setup_instructions.md

 docker run hello-world
 ```

 Make sure your QCar 2 is connected to the internet.
+You should see a `Hello from Docker` somewhere in the output.
 If this does not work, please raise an issue on the Github.

 To remove this container use the following commands: